The Story of Samson’s Wife

 When the Philistines threatened Samson’s wife with violence if she didn’t help them, she showed her allegiance to them rather than to her husband.
 She used his attraction to her to coerce him into telling her his secret.
 She thought in doing so it would protect herself and her family.
-In the end, however, it ended up being her undoing.
+In the end, however, Samson’s wife’s betrayal led to her murder.

 Chances are, you might have a hard time seeing yourself in this story.
 It’s one of those that is so foreign for our modern minds to try to comprehend.

 And yet, we may very well find common ground in Samson’s wife.

 First, have we ever made impulse decisions based on worldly pleasures versus spiritual wisdom?

 Have we ever acted immaturely, failing to take responsibility for our own actions?